reilleya/RMTS-Manual/README.md

 ![LEDs](./media/led_diagram.svg)

-The main RMTS board has four LEDs to indicate system status.
+The transmitter has four LEDs to indicate system status.
 The first is the `Power` indicator, which turns on as soon as the board is connected to a 5V supply.
 Next to it is the `Status` light, which has a number of blink patterns to show which state the board is currently in.
 The `Continuity` LED indicates that the system has detected continuity through the igniter circuit, including both the pyro battery and the igniter itself.
 Finally, the `Firing` indicator shows if the igniter port has a voltage across it.
 Never connect the igniter while this light is on.
 If it is on unexpectedly, your RMTS has been damaged.
 Next to each LED is a pair of through-holes that an external LED can be connected to.

 #### Status LED Blink Patterns
 | Pattern                  | Explanation                                                                                                                                 |